 "I think the biggest variance in the overall cost of care doesn't have to do with the things that surgeons do often and do well," he said.

 Paid for efficiency

-Obama's 2010 health reform law, the Affordable Care Act - in addition to other recent changes made by Congress and the federal Medicare program - is pushing health care providers to work more closely together.
+Obama's 2010 health reform law, the Affordable Care Act - in addition to other recent changes made by

 Above all those things, the Affordable Care Act instituted rules that tie future payments to doctors and hospitals to inflation in the rest of the economy.
 Since health care spending has typically grown twice as fast as general inflation, those new rules almost certainly mean providers will be paid less - in constant dollars.